munzir/46-mpc/README.md

     sudo ./01-balancing

-Press 'Enter' for the program to start running.
-Press 's' then 'Enter' to enable wheel control.
+Press `Enter` for the program to start running.
+Press `s` then `Enter` to enable wheel control.
 Use joystick and keyboard to manipulate the robot.
 I will write instructions on joystick and keyboard functions later.
-For now, refer to 'events.cpp' file to see what buttons of joystick and keyboard perform what functionality.
+For now, refer to `events.cpp` file to see what buttons of joystick and keyboard perform what functionality.